 2. Personalize the subject line

-A personalised subject line is always more catchy.
+A personalized subject line is always more catchy.
 It gives a feeling of personal attention to the recipients.
 When sending emails from a company, one has to send the same emails to multiple recipients.
-A personalised subject line for each recipient should be drafted, giving an impression that the mail is drafted for each recipient individually.
+A personalized subject line for each recipient should be drafted, giving an impression that the mail is drafted for each recipient individually.

 It is advised to use the name of the recipient, either first or last name, in the subject line.
 Adding the city name of the recipient is also a good practice.

 Short subject lines can be read by the subscribers at a glance.
 Moreover, mobile phone have become the primary email reading device.
 Short subject lines are easier to be read on the mobile.

 Draft a subject line of maximum 50 characters.
 Let it be short.

 4. Make it informative

 The subject line should be able to give some idea to the recipients about the content of the email.
 This will help the subscribers choose wisely, and decide if the mail is catering to their requirements.
 Guesswork done by recipients causes irritation to them and they tend to ignore your emails over time.

 “11 Mind-Blowing Copywriting Hacks To Improve Your Website”